Stucco Painting12 min read

 What type of paint is best for stucco?

 100% acrylic elastomeric paint is the best choice for stucco in the Bay Area.
 Brands like Sherwin-Williams Loxon and Benjamin Moore Aura Exterior offer excellent flexibility, UV resistance, and breathability.
 Avoid vinyl acrylic paints, which become brittle and crack over time.
-For homes in high-moisture areas (near the coast), consider a breathable masonry paint.
+For homes in high-moisture areas (near the coast), consider a breathable masonry paint that allows vapor transmission.
+A high-quality primer like Sherwin-Williams Loxon Masonry Primer is also essential to seal the surface and prevent alkali burn.

 How do I fix cracks in stucco before painting?

 Small hairline cracks (less than 1/16 inch) can be filled with elastomeric caulk.
 Larger cracks (up to 1/4 inch) require a stucco patching compound like Quikrete Vinyl Concrete Patcher.
-For cracks wider than 1/4 inch or with signs of structural movement, consult a contractor to assess for underlying issues.
+For cracks wider than 1/4 inch or with signs of structural movement (e.g., settlement or diagonal cracks), consult a contractor to assess for underlying issues.
 All repairs must be fully cured (24–48 hours) before priming.
+Use a flexible, paintable caulk for control joints to allow natural movement.

 Is it necessary to prime stucco before painting?